 If you do not have an EIN, see Form SS-4, Application for Employer Identification Number.
-The instructions explain how you can get an EIN immediately over the telephone or in about 4 weeks if you apply by mail.
-See How To Get Forms and Publications on page 5 for details on how to get
+The instructions explain how you can get an EIN immediately over the internet, by telephone, or in about 4 weeks if you apply by mail.
+See How To Get Forms and Publications on page H-5 for details on how to get forms and publications including Form SS-4.

-Form SS-4.
 Do not use a social security number in place of an EIN.